 When your program goes live be certain you have the courses, curricula and certifications that your target audience needs to be successful.
 Launching a program without a reasonable amount of content will quickly kill a program.
-As you plan your curriculum you should consider both formal courseware such as Instructor-led Training (ILT), Web-based Training (WBT) and Interactive Distance Learning (e.g. “Webex”- style learning), as well as informal training materials such as .pdf files, Word documents, PowerPoint presentations, etc.
+As you plan your curriculum you should consider both formal courseware such as Instructor-led Training (ILT), Web-based Training (WBT) and Interactive Distance Learning, such as “Webex”- style learning as well as informal training materials such as PDF files, Word documents, PowerPoint presentations, etc.

 Your audience must be motivated to take your training.
 Remember, they do not work directly for you and they face competing demands on their time.
 Do not assume that they are naturally motivated to become certified or improve their performance through learning.
 If you build it, they will not, necessarily, come.
 You need to look seriously at what will motivate them to become thoroughly engaged with your training.
 With this audience the best approach is usually a carrot, such as pay increases tied to certification levels, or a reward such as points towards gifts.